Blockofcode07/Live-Weather-Application-React/README.md

 ---

 Now you have successfully set up the `InputCity` component to handle user input and API submission in your React application!

+## 🧩 Create Layout Component

+In this task, you will create a layout component that shares a common header and footer across multiple pages.
+This component will display weather data and will be located in the `/usercode/application/src/Components/ShowWeather.js` file.
+Follow the steps below to complete this task:

+### 1. **Create the Layout Component:**

+- Navigate to `/usercode/application/src/Components/ShowWeather.js`.
+- This component will handle the layout for displaying weather information.

+### 2. **Add Dummy Data for Weather:**

+- For now, use some dummy weather data to display in the layout.
+You will later replace this with real data from the API.

+### 3. **Include Header and Footer:**

+- The layout should include a standard header at the top and a footer at the bottom, which will be shared across multiple pages.

+> 💡 Remember: This layout will eventually be updated to fetch and display real data from the weather API.

+---

+This layout will serve as the foundation for displaying weather data in your app, and it will help in maintaining a consistent structure across different pages.